Russia to support domestic car industry with subsidies

 The WTO was not immediately available for comment.

 Russia last year tried to prop up car sales with credit incentives.
-The program ended in December.
+The programme ended in December.

 The government said Russia aimed to increase production of cars to 3.1 million units a year and light commercial vehicles to 280,000 units per year, without giving comparative figures.